 App Protection lets you add apps to a list, so CyberGhost automatically launches and connects when you open them.
 The list is in a section called App Rules, and it’s under the Smart Rules menu.
 I tried it with Netflix, and it worked flawlessly.
 It connected me to a US server automatically, so I could head straight to Netflix US without any other manual configuration.

-This is amazing for ease of use, and I haven’t seen another VPN offer this feature.
+This is amazing for ease of use.
 It also means that if you’re using a risky app — like a torrenting client — you don’t need to worry about compromising your security if you accidentally forget to connect your VPN.

 CyberGhost worked fairly well with Tor during my tests.
 It made Tor a bit slower for me since my traffic had to go through the VPN server and Tor’s relays, but it wasn’t anything drastic.